Attachment theory: Does the Strange Situation Procedure produce reliable results?

 Psychological tests are reliable if they produce similar results under consistent conditions.
 If the SSP is reliable, it should produce the same attachment classification for an infant-caregiver duo when the test is done twice over a few weeks or months.
 Studies show the greatest reliability of attachment ratings from the SSP when the social background of the infant's family remains stable between the two assessments: socio-economically; maritally; in terms of social support; housing; and childcare provision.
 And vice versa: when a baby's social background changes between two SSP ratings, the ratings are likely to change.

-SSP classifications are especially volatile when researchers make the effort to recruit to their studies infants who do not come from intact middle-class families and whose parents have not volunteered to participate.
+SSP classifications are especially volatile when researchers make the effort to recruit infants who do not come from intact middle-class families and whose parents have not volunteered to participate.

 An important corollary of this finding is that attachment studies which do not control for a family's social background, may produce results which, for example, seem to show levels of security in attachment classification have a strong positive correlation with a factor like maternal sensitivity, when, in fact, levels of security and sensitivity are both caused by other unstudied factors from their social background.
-This means that the results of correlational studies which seem to prove the long-term effects of an infant's attachment classification cannot be taken at face-value if those studies were uncontrolled: the strength of correlations is likely to have been inflated by one or more of the unstudied background variables.
-One of the background variables most often missing from attachment studies using the SSP is social support.
+This means that the results of correlational studies which seem to prove the long-term effects of an infant's attachment classification cannot be taken at face value if those studies were uncontrolled: the strength of correlations is likely to have been inflated by one or more of the unstudied background variables.
+One of the most frequently missing background variables in attachment studies using the SSP is social support.
 Even when studies do assess some types of environmental risk, they often miss out social support.
 Yet social support has powerful effects on improving caregiving behaviour, both in low and high-risk families.

-Though most attachment studies are correlational, some studies do try to prove direct causal effects of maternal behaviour on infants' attachment security by interventions aimed to improve maternal care.
+Though most attachment studies are correlational, some studies aim to demonstrate direct causal effects of maternal behaviour on infants' attachment security through interventions aimed at improving maternal care.
 Yet the results of these studies cannot be taken as proven when the studies producing them have not controlled for placebo effects.

 In sum, as Michael Lamb and his coworkers concluded in the 1980s, classifications of attachment in/security derived from the SSP cannot be taken as primarily reflecting the existence of an internal system or working model in the young child.
-They are far more likely to be reflecting what has recently been happening in the social world external to the infant and her or his mother-figure(s) at the times of their assessment.
+They are far more likely to be reflecting what has recently been happening in the social world external to the infant and their mother-figure(s) at the time of their assessment.